p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 #### i) To Watch the Agents Learn the Above Games

-To watch all the different agents learn the above games follow these steps:
+To watch all the different agents learn Cart Pole follow these steps:

 ```commandline
 git clone https://github.com/p-christ/Deep_RL_Implementations.git